kcummings/kgrep/README.md

 **ReplacementString Control Options**

 The following controls can be embedded anywhere in the ReplacementFile or stacked *ReplacementStrings*.
 Control options are not case sensitive but must be at the beginning of a line.
-There is no seperate config file.
+There is no separate config file.

 - **delim=?** where ? represents the new delimiter character.
-The delimitor is the character that seperates the ReplacementString fields.
+The delimiter is the character that separates the ReplacementString fields.
 Default is "~".

 - **comment=?** where ? is the character to designate the beginning of a comment.
 Default is "#".

 - **scope=[first|all]** If set to **first**, the first time a *ReplacementString* is found on the line, no other replacements are applied to that line.
-If set to **all**, as many Replacements as possible will be applied to a line.
+If set to **all** , as many Replacements as possible will be applied to a line.

 Caution: You can get unexpected results if you are not careful when using Control Options.
-For example, setting comment=~ still allows default delim=~ so the *ReplacementString* "comment=~; a~b" is interpretted as a *ReplacementString* but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
+For example, setting comment=~ still allows default delim=~ so the *ReplacementString* "comment=~; a~b" is interpreted as a *ReplacementString* but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
 No change occurs to the source inputs.

 ---

 ### SearchToken
-A *SearchToken* is a regex string used to scan and print matching tokens each on a new line.
+A *SearchToken* is a regex string used to scan and print matching patterns.
+Each match is printed on a separate line.
+This means matched groups will print on their own line also.
 A stacking character has no special meaning in a *SearchToken* and is interpreted as a normal character.
-Note: Currently you cannot scan a text string for a field delimitor.
-If found, the *SearchToken* is intrepreted as a *ReplacementString*.
+Note: Currently you cannot scan a text string for a field delimiter.
+If found, the *SearchToken* is interpreted as a *ReplacementString*.

 Example:

     echo "hello dolly bob"|kgrep "[ld]o"
-   will print (writes matching strings on seperate lines)
+   will print (writes matching strings on separate lines)

     lo
     do